 The Food and Drug Administration of the United States—which controls everything related to food and medicine in the US and is a world leader in these matters—highlights the cranberry as a fruit with low levels of fat and sodium, cholesterol free, rich in fiber, refreshing, astringent, and diuretic, in addition to its high contents of vitamin C.

 Independent studies confirm the antioxidant capacity of berries, which comes from the high concentration of plant pigments such as anthocyanins and flavonoids, which give them their intense and seductive red, blue, or yellow colors.
-It should be noted that modern medicine is placing great importance on the preventive action of antioxidants to counteract the free radicals associated with aging, heart disease, and degenerative disorders.
-We also know that the inclusion of certain flavonoids in our diet contributes to reducing the risk of male sexual dysfunction.
+It should be noted that modern medicine places great importance on the preventive action of antioxidants to counteract the free radicals associated with aging, heart disease, and degenerative disorders.
+We also know that including certain flavonoids in our diet reduces the risk of male sexual dysfunction.

 This simple, quick, and delicious Raspberry Mousse comes from Patagonia.

 1 lb. raspberries

 Puree the raspberries with the sugar; add the whipped cream and then the beaten egg whites.
 Refrigerate for three hours and Voila!
 It is ready to enjoy.
 This dish is exquisite but not suitable for diabetics.